Top 10 Games

 9. Portal 2: Witty Voices in a Puzzle World

-Portal 2 is a puzzle game that could’ve been all about brain teasers, but its voice acting turns it into a hilarious, unforgettable ride.
+Portal 2 is a puzzle game that could have been all about brain teasers, but its voice acting turns it into a hilarious, unforgettable ride.
 The characters’ voices don’t just guide you through the game, they make you laugh, think, and maybe even feel a little bad for a rogue AI.

 GLaDOS, the Queen of Snark

 Ellen McLain’s GLaDOS is a masterclass in passive-aggressive villainy.
 Her cold, robotic tone is laced with sarcasm that cuts like a knife, making every insult feel like a personal challenge.
-Whether she’s mocking your puzzle-solving skills or dropping dark hints about your fate, McLain’s delivery keeps you hooked.
+Whether she is mocking your puzzle-solving skills or dropping dark hints about your fate, McLain’s delivery keeps you hooked.
 It’s the kind of voice that makes you love to hate her.

 Wheatley’s Lovable Chaos